 When it comes to older people and sex, doctors put their heads in the sand

-My article published in The Conversation (June 2015) looks at the reasons why older people may not seek help for sexual concerns, and the reasons why health professionals tend not to be proactive when it comes to the sexual needs of their older patients
+Published in The Conversation (2015), this article looked at the reasons why older people may not seek help for sexual concerns, and the reasons why health professionals may not to be proactive when it comes to the sexual needs of their older patients

 It’s your hormones dear.
 Time for a rethink on menopause and sex

-Hosted on the Feminist and Women’s Studies Association blog, this guest blog post explores the medicalisation of sex at menopause and mid-life
+Hosted on the Feminist and Women’s Studies Association blog, my post explored the medicalisation of sex at menopause and mid-life

 Research Survivors: Tips by Senior Academics & Professionals

-In my guest blog post for the Research Survivors section of the New Academic by Nadine Muller, I gave my ‘top tips’ for postgraduate research students who were studying, and early career researchers working, in higher education
+In my guest blog post for the Research Survivors section of the New Academic by Nadine Muller, I gave my ‘top tips’ for postgraduate research students and early career researchers in higher education